tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 Sadly, all these developments in cryptography were not made public - but they did not remain secret for long.

-Another important development in the beginning 1970s was the **Data Encryption Standard (DES)**.
+Another important development at the beginning 1970s was the **Data Encryption Standard (DES)**.
 Developed by IBM, the algorithm was approved by the National Bureau of Standards (NBS) after consulting the NSA and amending the version to be stronger against cryptanalysis.
 In 1977, it became part of the official Federal Information Processing Standard (FIPS).

 Neal Koblitz and Victor Miller both introduced **elliptic curve cryptography** in the mid-1980s.
 Their achievements led to the development of new public-key algorithms based on the discrete logarithm problem - discrete logarithms are quickly computable in a few special cases but there is no efficient method known to compute them in general.
 Elliptic curve cryptography is mathematically more complex, while at the same time allowing for smaller key sizes and faster operations.

 Beginning the era of the internet, a standard for encryption became vital to ensure its commercial use, among others for commercial transactions.
 Until the introduction of the **Advanced Encryption Standard (AES)**, DES continued to be used for encryption.
-After a public competition hosted by the National Institute of Standards and Technology (NIST, the successor agency of NBS), AES was selected as encryption standard.
+After a public competition hosted by the National Institute of Standards and Technology (NIST, the successor agency of NBS), AES was selected as the encryption standard.
 In addition, the Secure Socket Layer (SSL) was developed and introduced as a standard, which found application in web browsing, email, etc. The necessity for encryption later became more evident with wireless internet and the expanded use of devices and applications that rely on secure communication.

 The developments after World War II and especially in the 1970s led cryptography to become part of the public realm again as encryption became available for public use.

 </ExpansionPanel>

 In simple words, **public-key cryptography**, also known as asymmetric cryptography, is _a form of cryptography based on **key pairs**_.
 Every pair consists of a **public** and a **private key**.
-The public key, as its names suggests, can be shared publicly.
+The public key, as its name suggests, can be shared publicly.
 Its counterpart, the private key, should not be publicly shared.
 As long as the private key stays private, the security of the system is not endangered.
 Compare the key pair to having your house address public but keeping the key to your house private.
 Assuming you do not want to have any strangers in your home, you will want to keep your private key safe.

 The two keys work together to carry out the **two functions of asymmetric cryptography**:

 * **Authentication:** the process of confirming the identity and/or verifying the source.
 The public key serves as a verification instrument for the private key.
-For example, a message can be signed with the sender's private key so that it confirms the message is in fact signed by the owner with their private key.
+For example, a message can be signed with the sender's private key so that it confirms the message is signed by the owner with their private key.
 * **Encryption:** the process of encoding the message as it is meant for a specifically authorized party.
 The information is encrypted with a public key and only the private key can decrypt the information encrypted with the public key.

 <HighlightBox type="tip">